sriramhs/warden-be/README.md

 ## Deliverables

-1. Working app with the required changes as per the assignment.
+1. A working app with the required changes as per the assignment.

 2. README.md with setup/run instructions.
 Include .env.example and a seed step (if any) if you've changed db schema.

 3. AI_USAGE.md that lists where you used AI/coding assistants, prompts you asked for substantive code, and how you verified/modified results.
-AI use is not discouraged, we want to understand how you structure your prompts.
+AI use is not discouraged, but we want to understand how you structure your prompts.

-4. A 5–10 minute video walkthrough showing the feature working and explaining your approach, a couple of decisions, and at least one place where you changed direction after discovery.
+4. A 5-10 min video walkthrough via Loom showing the working feature and explaining your approach, a couple of decisions, and at least one scenario where you discovered some critical foresight and changed your approach.

 ## Submission

-You will have a 48 hour window from when you start.

-Once you've cloned and made all the required changes in the project, push it on a public repository and share the link.
+- You have **48 hours** from the time you receive the assignment email to complete and submit your solution.

+- After making all required changes, **push your code to a public repository**.

+- **Share the public repo link** and all deliverables by replying to the assignment email, and **CC hiring@wardenera.com**.

+- Use the subject line: `Weather to Stay or Not | Warden Assignment by {your_name}`.

 Good luck, have fun.